Our Criminal Defense Attorneys are located in Easton, Pennsylvania and Serve Northampton County, Lehigh County & Monroe County

 We understand that in some cases our clients will be best represented by outwardly aggressive representation but in other cases we may purposefully appear meek in the face of the criminal charges.
 In many cases we may need to use both approaches in the same case.

 We are dedicated to achieving the best outcome for our clients at all costs.
 We have subpoenaed sitting Judges to criminal hearings to question their impartiality.
 We have subpoenaed prosecutors as witnesses and forced them to plead the fifth under oath.
 We will clients when they their actions may be jeopardizing their own criminal case.
 Our methods of criminal defense may not always be popular in the Lehigh Valley but they work.
 If we were concerned with popularity, we would not be serving our clients to our utmost potential.

 Our attorneys embrace the unconventional and are not afraid to challenge the way things are done or to tread new legal ground to fight for our clients freedom.
+The Criminal Defense Attorneys in our Easton Office are well versed in criminal law in Northampton County and Lehigh County.
 We have changed the way the local Lehigh Valley criminal courts operate and we hope to continue to do so.

 A criminal case begins with the filing of the charging paperwork in the District Court.
 The District Court serves as the gatekeeper for the Court or Common Pleas and generally does not decide guilt or innocence nor does it impose sentences in Misdemeanor and Felony cases.